-The Navy Operation Identification program is designed to encourage service members and their families to mark their personal pilferable property with a standard Navy wide owner applied number.
+The Navy Operation Identification program is designed to encourage service members and their families to mark their personal pilferable property with a state or federal ID unique to the owner to include the prefix of the issuing state.
 This numbering system permits positive identification of the property owner in the event of theft or loss.
 The principle advantages of Navy Operation Identification are theft deterrence and recovery of personal property.
-Marked stolen property is more difficult to dispose of, and illegal possession can result in prosecution of a thief.
-Recovered, lost or stolen property can only be returned if there is some means of identifying and locating the rightful owner.
-To ensure all property identification numbering criteria are met, a standard U.S. Navy wide owner applied numbering system was designated as the service member's social security number with "USN" prefix.
-Upon recovery of lost or stolen property by other military or civilian law enforcement agencies, the "USN" prefix will alert the recovery agency that the property belongs to a member of the United States Navy.
+Marked stolen property is more difficult to dispose of, and illegal possession can result in the prosecution of a thief.
+Recovered, lost, or stolen property can only be returned if there is some means of identifying and locating the rightful owner.

 Some Basic Theft Prevention Rules